Conservation Lake Tanganyika

 Conservation Lake Tanganyika is a not-for-profit organisation created to promote and preserve the biodiversity of Lake Tanganyika in Zambia, for the benefit of the local community.
 It partners with the community and the Government of Zambia.
 Lake Tanganyika is the longest lake in the world and the second deepest.
 Lake Tanganyika is shared between Zambia and 3 other countries - Tanzania, the Democratic Republic of the Congo and Burundi.

-Charity in Mpulungu, Zambia
+Charities, trusts and societies in Mpulungu, Zambia

 - Includes some 80kms of the most pristine shoreline of Lake Tanganyika